Djontra-volta/my_portfolio/README.md

 ---

 ## **[Conser-Vision: Classifying Images of Wildlife Species via CNN]**
-[Conser-Vision: Classifying Images of Rainforest Species via CNN]: https://github.com/vlatko-v/drivendata-Conser-vision-Image-Classification
+[Conser-Vision: Classifying Images of Wildlife Species via CNN]: https://github.com/vlatko-v/drivendata-Conser-vision-Image-Classification

 Camera traps are a tool used by conservationists to study and monitor a wide range of ecologies while limiting human interference.
 However, they also generate a vast amount of data that quickly exceeds the capacity of humans to sift through.